MicrosoftDocs/WSL/commandline/WSL/install_guide.md

 ## For Windows Insiders: Install Linux distribution of choice

-> This section is for Windows Insiders (build 16215 or later).
+> This section is for Windows Insiders (version 16215 or later).
 Follow these steps to [Check your build](install_guide.md#prerequisites).
 For earlier versions of Windows 10, follow [these instructions using lxrun](install_guide.md#for-anniversary-update-and-creators-update-install-using-lxrun).

 1. Open the Windows Store and choose your favorite Linux distribution.
     Here are links directly to the store installers: